frankstepanski/node-express-course/week3/readme.md

 ![json chrome extension](images/json-browser-extension.png)

 >As mentioned earlier, we will talk about another tool to interact with APIs and JSON next week.
-So stay tuned! :wink:
+So stay tuned! :star_struck:

 ___